 Project operation would not increase the risk of seismic hazards; however, a seismic event could damage the proposed HVDC transmission cable.
 The proposed HVDC transmission cables are insulated, armored, and designed to withstand the mechanical forces experienced during cable installation, which are substantially greater than those of a seismic event.
-The transmission cables would not be installed in a straight line and would contain slack to accommodate seismic events.
 The inherent flexibility of the transmission cables would allow the buried cable to shift and deform slightly with ground movements associated with seismic events.

-If a transmission cable failed due to a seismic event or other cause, the protection system would deenergize the transmission system in approximately 0.005 seconds.
+If a transmission cable failed due to a seismic event or other cause, the protection system would deenergize the transmission system in approximately 33 milliseconds.
 HVDC transmission cables dissipate very limited energy under short circuit (i.e., fault) conditions; therefore, no direct effects on the environment or public safety would be anticipated.
 A cable repair would be implemented as appropriate following any failure due to a seismic event.

 Ground-disturbing activities associated with installing the proposed transmission cable could result in adverse effects on historic properties in the APE (defined in Section 5.1.10).
 The APE contains four known terrestrial archaeological sites, and four Field-Identified Archaeological Resources.
 In addition, 19 historic architectural properties are listed in the State Register or NRHP, and four historic architectural properties have been recommend eligible for the State Register and NRHP.
 Among these 23 properties, 3 are historic districts, and 20 are individual properties.
+Regarding the state listed Fullam and Mott residential structures, TDI-NE would, prior to any sale, transfer of property or other conveyance of historic sites owned by TDI-NE within the Project area, request a review by the VTSHPO and have appropriate deed restrictions in place prior to disposition of a property (TDI-NE 2015).